-This is the Griffith Observatory Sky Report for the week ending Wednesday, May 8, 2013.
-Here is what’s happening in the skies of Southern California:
+This is the Griffith Observatory Sky Report through February 14, 2018.
+Here’s what’s happening in the skies of southern California.

-Free views of the sun during the day and of the moon, planets, and other celestial objects at night, are available to the public in clear weather through Griffith Observatory’s telescopes Tuesday-Sunday before 9:30 p.m.
-Check our website for our schedule.
-The next public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, May 18.
+Free views of the Sun during the day and of the moon, and other interesting celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday, before 9:30 p.m.
+Check our website for the schedule.
+The next free public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, February 24th.